-The warts may be removed with surgery, including:
+The warts may also be removed with minor procedures, including:

-If you have genital warts, all of your sexual partners must be examined by a health care provider and treated if warts are found.
-Even if you do NOT have symptoms, you must be treated to prevent complications and spreading the condition to others.
+If you have genital warts, all of your sexual partners should be examined by a provider and treated if warts are found.
+Even if you do not have symptoms, you should be treated.
+This is to prevent complications and avoid spreading the condition to others.

-You will need to return to your health care provider after treatment to make sure all the warts are gone.
+You will need to return to your provider after treatment to make sure all the warts are gone.

 Women with precancerous changes caused by HPV infection may need further treatment.

 Many sexually active young women become infected with HPV.
 In many cases, HPV goes away on its own.